adb8/UniForMe/README.md

 # UniForMe2

-Select colleges you are interested and see the stats of those colleges graphed against each other
+Select colleges you are interested in and see their stats graphed against each other